 On our given program, we use private vehicle throughout the trip.
 The vehicle types depending on the group size and also if A/C is required, a certain surcharge will be applicable.
-Please let us know for specific requirements in advance.
+Please let us know about specific requirements in advance.

 Trip Safety; our Guide and Supporting Team

-During your trip, it is very essential that you are accompanied by experienced and qualified tour guide for the safety and success of the trip.
+During your trip, it is very essential that you are accompanied by an experienced and qualified tour guide for the safety and success of the trip.
 Our guides are trained and licensed from Nepal Government and fluent in any language as per your need.
 Our guides are especially for the tour so that they have very good knowledge about the historical places with its entire history and many more.
 We assure you that your trip is at the right and professional hands.